by KJ Marshall

 Julie put her cigarette down and put her hand on her hip.
 “You’re a damn wuss, ‘Chelle.”

 “Whatever.
-I’m a wuss, but I’m a wuss who ain’t in prison!”
+I’m a wuss, but I’m a wuss who ain’t goin’ to prison no time soon!”

-I should take the time to mention that Julie is not a psychopathic murderer.
-She’s just what I like to call “passionate.”
-Cro-Magnon Man annoyed us all, but it seems as though Julie got the brunt of his ornery nature directed toward her.
+I should take the time to mention that Julie is not a psychopathic murderer on any level.
+She’s just what I like to call “passionate”.
+Cro-Magnon Man annoyed us all, but it seems as though she got the brunt of his ornery nature directed toward her.

-After an hour or so, Julie was back to her usual demeanor.
-She hadn’t brought up ridding the world of anymore crude customers, either.
+After an hour or so, Julie was back to her usual not-so-peppy demeanor, running around the store completing various tasks.
+She hadn’t brought up ridding the world of any more abrasive customers, either.
 She’d been making small talk and greeting customers in her fake cheery voice all night long.

 As midnight approached the clock on the wall, we were getting ready to lock up the store.
 Five minutes before closing time, the door chimed as a last-minute customer lurched in.
-It was Cro-Magnon man.
+It was good ole Cro-Mag.

 “Oh, great,” I thought.
 “Julie’s gonna go on her rampage again.”

-“Fuck,” Julie mumbled, as her eyes rolled back in her head.
+“Fuck,” Julie mumbled, rolling her eyes back in her head.

 “I got me some damn Aspirin!”
 Harold shouted in his loud, obnoxious voice.

 “That’s great, Harold.”
 I tried to play nice.
-I didn’t like the guy, but he’d never offended me personally, aside from his stench.
+I didn’t like the guy, but he’d never offended me personally aside from his stench and general lack of social etiquette.

-I walked into the cooler to finish stocking it, leaving Julie to tend to her favorite customer.
+I walked to the back to finish stocking the beer, leaving Julie to tend to her favorite customer.
 She’d stuck me the middle finger as a response to my kind gesture.
-As I was putting the last case of beer onto the shelf, a loud thump penetrated my eardrums.
+As I was putting the last case of beer onto the shelf, a loud thump echoed outside the cooler.
 I ran to the front of the store and stopped in my tracks with my eyes wide and my jaw hanging open.
 Harold was laying on the floor, and Julie was standing over him holding a hammer.

 “He was still goin’ on about the damn Aspirin.”

-A moan escaped from Harold’s body, and he pushed himself up off the floor, stumbling to his feet.
+A groan escaped from Harold’s body, emanating a nebula of rancid odors, and he pushed himself up off the floor, stumbling to his feet.

-“That wasn’t very lady like,” he mumbled, as he walked toward Julie.
+“That wasn’t very lady like,” he grumbled, as he walked toward Julie.
 “Come here.”
-He threw his arm out to grab Julie, but she jumped back out of his reach, still holding the hammer.
+He threw his arm out to grab Julie, but she jumped back out of his reach, waving the hammer in front of herself.
 I stood behind Harold, still in shock, until he turned toward me and shoved me to the ground.

 “Mother fucker!”
 I stood to my feet and kicked him in his baby maker.